Auto body shop owner describes quandry of reconditioned wheels in Pennsylvania Senate hearingBy on

 Seeking to make a slippery-slope argument about the dangers of opening the door for photo appraisals under House Bill 1638, Pennsylvania Collision Trade Guild Director Steve Behrndt related a history of reconditioned wheels to Chairman Don White, R-Indiana area.

-Wheels today are $300-400, said Crawford, owner of Crawford’s Auto Center.
+Wheels today are $300-400, said Behrndt, owner of Crawford’s Auto Center.
 About 15-20 years ago, it became a practice to repair minor “road rash,” such as a wheel scraping the curb, and some companies arose to meet the demand for that service, according to Crawford.

 After running out of slightly damaged wheels to repair and resell, the companies began to look for more heavily “cracked and damaged” wheels and sell those into the marketplace, he said.

 “A little simple industry started to help repair wheels, and now every insurance carrier wheel we deal with … (the insurers) write an estimate for a reconditioned wheel,” he said.
 “It doesn’t matter whether your car’s a 2013, a 2014, a ’15 or a ’16.
 If you have a damaged wheel, it’s gonna be written for what we call a reconditioned wheel.

 “They write it, they pay for it.
 And then in our industry, we’re stuck with the liability. … Who is responsible for that reconditioned wheel if they wrote it?